tosc/vim/README.md

 # TODO

-* BUG: US2 doesn't show in python files.
-* BUG: When saving xml vim gives an error.
-Seems to be eclim who's doing it.

-* Add easy bind for / ? so I can use them more like f F.
+* BUG: Since add id and so on insert now takes two keystrokes.
+* Create unite source for external commands.
+Switch to that unite buffer to get more output from program.
 * Find more fitting sorter for file and dir sources.
 * Add move in unite.
 Press move on candidate and save that path.
 Move around using unite and press m on where to put it.
 Prompt with new path and yes /no.
 * Add todo in my tag generator.
-* Use vimproc for gitcommands so vim doesn't freeze.
+* BUG: US2 doesn't show in python files.
+* Split big functions into own script files in vim-script.
+* Make my delimiter function prettier.
+(Use key for comparison so I will be able to return the key afterwards.
+Will save a lot of code.)
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
-* Create unite source for external commands.
-Switch to that unite buffer to get more output from program.
+* BUG: When saving xml vim gives an error.
+Seems to be eclim who's doing it.

+* Add easy bind for / ? so I can use them more like f F.
+* Look into tpope/capslock
 * Look at neobundle to make installation easier.
-* Look into tpope/capslock
-* Make my delimiterfunction prettier.

 * Look at syntastics spellchecker.
 * Find way to disable default US source for neocomplete.